-All individuals residing in the State of California whose PII was accessed and/or acquired by an unauthorized party as a result of the data breach reported by Defendant in March 2024 (the "California Subclass").
+All individuals residing in the State of California whose PII was accessed and/or acquired by an unauthorized party as a result of the data breach reported by Defendant in February 2025 (the "California Subclass").

-- 155. Excluded from the Classes are the following individuals and/or entities: Defendant and Defendant's parents, subsidiaries, affiliates, officers and directors, and any entity in which Defendant have a controlling interest; all individuals who make a timely election to be excluded from this proceeding using the correct protocol for opting out; and all judges assigned to hear any aspect of this litigation, as well as their immediate family members. - 156.
-Plaintiff reserves the right to amend the definitions of the Class or add a Class or Subclass if further information and discovery indicate that the definitions of the Class should be narrowed, expanded, or otherwise modified. - 157.
-Numerosity: The members of the Class are so numerous that joinder of all members is impracticable, if not completely impossible.
-According to the breach report submitted to the Office of the Maine Attorney General, at least 13,000 Class Members were impacted in the Data Breach.47 The Class is apparently identifiable within Defendant's records, and Defendant has already identified these individuals (as evidenced by sending them breach notification letters).
+- 145. Excluded from the Classes are the following individuals and/or entities: Defendant and Defendant's parents, subsidiaries, affiliates, officers and directors, and any entity in which Defendant have a controlling interest; all individuals who make a timely election to be excluded from this proceeding using the correct protocol for opting out; and all judges assigned to hear any aspect of this litigation, as well as their immediate family members. - 146.
+Plaintiff reserves the right to amend the definitions of the Classes or add a Class or Subclass if further information and discovery indicate that the definitions of the Class should be narrowed, expanded, or otherwise modified.